AzazeII/Applied-Integrations/README.md

 Network features:

-ME Server, allows you to give connected networks restricted access to main server network*** ME Logic bus, allows you to give connected network shared auto-craft space.
+ME Server, allows you to give connected networks restricted access to main server network***
+@ME Logic bus, allows you to give connected network shared auto-craft space.
 Can handle up to 54 patterns**

 Integrations with other mods: Mana storage (botania):

-Mana cells, same as energy cells, but for mana
+@Mana cells, same as energy cells, but for mana
-Mana buses
+@Mana buses
-    -Mana interface bus - allows you to import / export* mana to bufferof interface -Mana storage bus - allows to create ME inventory from any block which can handle mana*
+@    -Mana interface bus - allows you to import / export* mana to bufferof interface
+@    -Mana storage bus - allows to create ME inventory from any block which can handle mana*

-P2P tunnels*: Ember tunnel - allow you to transmit ember(embers) over p2p grid* Starlight tunnel - allow you to transmit starlight(astral sorcery) over p2p grid* Mana tunnel - allow you to transmit mana(botania) over p2p grid*
+@P2P tunnels*: Ember tunnel - allow you to transmit ember(embers) over p2p grid* Starlight tunnel - allow you to transmit @starlight(astral sorcery) over p2p grid* Mana tunnel - allow you to transmit mana(botania) over p2p grid*

-Black/White hole storage system &: ME defence tower - Turret analoque of matter cannon.
-Can shoot with singularities from AE2*
+@Black/White hole storage system &: ME defence tower - Turret analoque of matter cannon.
+Can shoot with singularities from @AE2*

-Black hole - One of singularity types, which can be placed by shooting singularity from ME Defence tower.
-Has chance to be created from singularity, otherwise white hole will be created
+@Black hole - One of singularity types, which can be placed by shooting singularity from ME Defence tower.
+Has chance to be @created from singularity, otherwise white hole will be created

-White hole - One of singularity types, which can be placed by shooting singularity from ME Defence tower.
+@White hole - One of singularity types, which can be placed by shooting singularity from ME Defence tower.
 Has chance to be created from singularity, otherwise black hole will be created

-ME Pylon - Allows you to inject any type of matter (item,fluid,energy,mana) into black hole entagled with white hole And extract any type of matter from white hole entagled with black hole.
+@ME Pylon - Allows you to inject any type of matter (item,fluid,energy,mana) into black hole entagled with white hole And extract any type of matter from white hole entagled with black hole.
 Cable must be connected down to pylon

-To entagle 2 holes together you need to shot two singularities from ME defnce tower in one tick*. only white and black hole can be entagled
+@To entagle 2 holes together you need to shot two singularities from ME defnce tower in one tick*. only white and black hole can be entagled

-For developers: You can add own matter type to Black/white hole storage system, by typing this in your common proxy*: AIApi.instance().addHandlersForMEPylon(#yourHandlerForBlackHole#.class, #yourHandlerForWhiteHole#.class, AEApi.instance().storage().getStorageChannel(#yourStorageChannel#.class));
+@For developers: You can add own matter type to Black/white hole storage system, by typing this in your common proxy*: AIApi.instance().addHandlersForMEPylon(#yourHandlerForBlackHole#.class, #yourHandlerForWhiteHole#.class, AEApi.instance().storage().getStorageChannel(#yourStorageChannel#.class));

 black and white hole handlers must extend AppliedIntegrations.API.Storage.helpers.WhiteHoleSingularityInventoryHandler<#your IAEStack#> or AppliedIntegrations.API.Storage.helpers.BlackHoleSingularityInventoryHandler<#your IAEStack#>